iNeoO/vue-multi-select/README.md

 data = [{
   name: 'choice 1', // Can be changed with tabName in options
   list: [
-    {name: 'choice 1'}, // Mame can be changed with labelName in options {name: 'choice 2'},
+    {name: 'choice 1'}, // Name can be changed with labelName in options {name: 'choice 2'},
     {name: 'choice 3'},
     {name: 'choice 4'},